5 best Indian stocks to buy for Q3 2023

-Indian stocks have been some of the best performing financial assets in the world in recent times.
-With an investing craze hitting the nation, in this guide our experts cut through the noise to help you pick the best Indian companies to invest in.
+Indian companies have been some of the best performing stocks in the world in recent times.
+Our experts have combed through the Indian securities market and performed industry analysis on all the leading sectors in India to find the best Indian stocks to invest in.

 There are thousands of stocks available to buy across India and our experts have chosen five of the best ones.
 You can find the latest price information in the table below, or scroll down to read more about why they’ve been chosen.

 1. Tata Motors (NSE: TATAMOTORS)Copy link to section

 Tata Motors is an automotive manufacturer based in Mumbai that’s part of the Tata Group conglomerate that also owns Tata Consultancy Services, among other businesses.
 It produces a wide range of vehicles, from regular cars to lorries and construction equipment, owns the Jaguar Land Rover brand, and is responsible for one of the most popular electric vehicles in India.

 The strength and breadth of its output has helped the company’s share price to surge towards its all time high since the onset of the pandemic.
 Its emphasis on electric vehicles, in particular, is a reason to be bullish about that trend continuing, while sales of all its commercial vehicles have risen over the past couple of years.